dfinity/portal/docs/developer-docs/backend/eu-subnets.md

 ["european", "fiduciary"]
 ```

-## Creating and using a developer identity with a European subnet
+## Creating developer identity for the European subnet

-This is an optional step; it is not required to create a new separate identity in order to use a European subnet.
+This is an optional step; it is not required to create a new separate identity in order to use the European subnet.

 To create a new identity, use the `dfx identity new` command: